iosefa/PyForestScan/README.md

 ## Features

-- **Forest Metrics**: Calculate and visualize key metrics like Canopy Height, PAI, Canopy Cover, PAD, and FHD.
+- **Forest Metrics**: Calculate and visualize key metrics like Canopy Height, PAI, PAD, and FHD.
 - **Airborne Data Compatibility**: Supports LiDAR and Structure from Motion (SfM) data from drones and UAVs.
 - **Visualization**: Create 2D and 3D visualizations of forest structures.
 - **Extensibility**: Easily add custom filters and visualization techniques to suit your needs.